Cedric-Hj/DevOps-CICD-WebApp/README.md

 The infrastructure was deliberately designed to enhance learning while efficiently managing resource constraints.
 By provisioning and utilizing three virtual machines, the project effectively demonstrates Infrastructure as Code (IaC) principles.
 This setup not only adheres to local resource limitations but also provides a robust platform for exploring CI/CD practices, deployment strategies, and monitoring.
 It strikes a balance between practical, hands-on experience and efficient use of a constrained development environment.

-All setup instructions and documentation for comprehensive guidance on configuring and deploying the project are available in the doc folder.
+All setup instructions and documentation for comprehensive guidance on configuring and deploying the project are available in the [**doc folder**](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/main/doc/).

 ## Technology Stack Overview
 <table>